Grilled Pesto Shrimp

 Plate of grilled shrimp with pesto.

-There are endless ways to use pesto sauce — the Italian sauce made from olive oil, basil, garlic, nuts and Parmesan cheese — but this grilled shrimp with pesto has to be one of my favorites.
-Whether you serve the dish for dinner with pasta and a vegetable or as an appetizer all alone, the shrimp disappear in a flash.
+There are endless ways to use pesto sauce—the Italian blend of olive oil, fresh basil, garlic, nuts, and Parmesan—but this grilled pesto shrimp recipe has to be one of my favorites.
+Whether you serve it with pasta (it’s especially delicious with spaghetti aglio e olio) and a vegetable for dinner or as an appetizer, the shrimp disappear fast.
 Trust me, no matter how much you think you’ll need, make extra!

-What You’ll Need To Make Grilled Shrimp with Pesto
+What You’ll Need To Make Grilled Pesto Shrimp

 ingredients for grilled shrimp with pesto